Who should buy the Nike Air Maestro 2

 The Nike Air Maestro II Trifecta was re-released on May 10, 2018 for $140.
-As part of the ‘Art of a Champion’ collection, these signature shoes come with a gold Larry O’Brien Trophy hang tag.
+As part of the ‘Art of a Champion’ collection, these signature shoes come with a gold Larry O’Brien Trophy hangtag.

-The design of these high-top Nike basketball shoes are inspired by the early 90s.
+The design of these high-top Nike basketball shoes is inspired by the early 90s.
 These retros come in a combination of synthetic and nubuck leather.
 The leathers in the retro Nike Air Maestro 2 are not as good as those in the original release.
 However, they are still of premium quality and comfortable.

-The Air Maestro 2 in the modern days is considered a collector’s item.
+The Air Maestro 2 in modern days is considered a collector’s item.
 This model is said to be not appropriate for gaming anymore.
-Nike has the Hyperdunk series for ten years and buyers are excited to grab them every year.
+Nike has had the Hyperdunk series for ten years and buyers are excited to grab them every year.

 Cushion.
 The responsiveness of the Nike Air Maestro II comes from the full-length polyurethane in its midsole.
 This classic midsole foam is lightweight and absorbs impact really well.
 The heel has an encapsulated Air unit that provides impact protection during landing.
 This cushioning setup suits heavy and big players well.